-This world famous spiral staircase was constructed in 1878 when the architects discovered that they needed a way to get from the first to the second floor.
-The materials, architecture plans, and creator of this “miraculous” staircase are unknown, but it has become the target of worldwide fame, and the chapel has now been converted to a wedding chapel and museum.
+- Loretto Chapel, New Mexico: 1878This world-famous stair spiral was constructed in 1878.
+Architects discovered that they needed a way to get from the first to the second floor.
+The materials, architecture plans, and creator of this “miraculous” staircase are unknown.
+It has become the target of worldwide fame.
+Plus, the chapel has now been converted to a wedding chapel and museum.

 Visit our spiral staircase gallery to see additional product photos and details.

 - Rococo Staircase, 1763Palazzo Biscari’s is a privately owned villa that is home to this elegant staircase.
 It also features a large layer of rococo stucco, which has become one of the most famous elements of the stair.
 The most distinguishing aspect, though, is the unique metal baluster system that stretches the length of the staircase.

 While the complex stucco system remains completely unique to this staircase, many staircases today have taken after the whimsical metal baluster system.
 The staircase shown below was completed and installed for a residence by Southern Staircase and features a similar metal baluster system.